qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/crs.rst

 :class:`QgsCoordinateTransform` class.
 The easiest way to use it is to create source and destination CRS and construct :class:`QgsCoordinateTransform <qgis.core.QgsCoordinateTransform>` instance with them and the current project.
-Then just repeatedly call :func:`transform() <qgis.core.QgsCoordinateTransform.transform>` function to do the transformation.
+Then just repeatedly call :meth:`transform() <qgis.core.QgsCoordinateTransform.transform>` function to do the transformation.
 By default it does forward transformation, but it is capable to do also inverse transformation.

 ::